victorruelle/ExperimentManager/README.md

 -------  saved_metrics/
 -------  saved_runs/
 -------  experiment_info.log
--------  minisacred_debug.log
+-------  debug.log
 -------  stdout_capture.log
 ```

+Notice that the manager_experiments direcotry was created in the directory as the source code.
+More precisely, if no experiment_dir is specified at initialisation time, the directory will be that containing the code that called ExperimentManager.createManager.

+All created directories have rather straight-forward goal.
 Saved runs contains information about runs that are conducted during the experiment using for instance the ```manager.run``` command.
 The pros of using this method are explained in the Runs section below.

 The path to every directory is an attribute of the manager so you can access it anytime.
 In particular, the "my first experiment DATETIME" directory can be accessed with ```manager.experiment_dir```.